-ABSTRACT: DNA lesion such as metholcytosine(^mC), 8-OXO-guanine(^oG), inosine(I) etc could cause the genetic diseases.
+ABSTRACT: DNA lesion such as metholcytosine(mC), 8-OXO-guanine (oG), inosine (I) etc could cause the genetic diseases.
 Identification of the varieties of lesion bases are usually beyond the capability of conventional DNA sequencing which is mainly designed to discriminate four bases only.
-Therefore, lesion detection remain challenge due to the massive varieties and less distinguishable readouts for minor structural variations.
+Therefore, lesion detection remains challenge due to massive varieties and less distinguishable readouts for structural variations at molecular level.
 Moreover, standard amplification and labelling hardly works in DNA lesions detection.
 Herein, we designed a single molecule interface from the mutant K238Q Aerolysin, whose confined sensing region shows the high compatible to capture and then directly convert each base lesion into distinguishable current readouts.
-Compared with previous single molecule sensing interface, the resolution of the K238Q Aerolysin nanopore is enhanced by 2-order.
-The novel K238Q could direct discriminate at least 3 types (^mC, ^oG, I) lesions without lableing and quantify modification sites under mixed hetero-composition condition of oligonucleotide.
+Compared with previous single molecule sensing interface, the resolution of the K238Q Aerolysin nanopore is enhanced by 2-order, which owns the best sensing performance in all reported aerolysin nanopores.
+In this work, the novel K238Q could direct discriminate at least 3 types (mC, oG, I) lesions without lableing and quantify modification sites under mixed hetero-composition condition of oligonucleotide.
 Such nanopore could be further applied to diagnose genetic diseases at high sensitivity.

 Epigenetic modified DNA nucleotide causes protein dysfunction inducing tumor or even cancer diseases.
 Current, mass spectrometry and fluorometry are the approaches to identify the modified nucleotide.
-In a typical HPLC/mass spectrometry analysis,1 lesion unit could be discriminate at high resolution.
-However require tedious HPLC purification of the specific lesion part.
-Other reagent or labelling process using fluorometry provide feasibility as well as accuracy, however lack of generalization to each lesion varients.
-In addition, the damaged nucleotide with most common instance, the methylated cytosine (^mC) occurred at a frequency per 1 million repeats.2 Due to the massive types of lesion and the low occurrence, the sequencing and identification of the lesion unit in the heterogenous mixed condition is challenging for conventional approaches.
+In a typical HPLC/mass spectrometry analysis, lesion units could be discriminate at high resolution, however requires tedious HPLC purification of the specific lesion part.
+Other reagent or labelling process using fluorometry provide feasibility as well as accuracy, but lack of generalization to each lesion variants.
+In addition, the lesion types, with the most common instance, methylated cytosine (mC) occurred at a frequency per 1 million repeats.
+Due to the massive types of lesion and the low occurrence, the sequencing and identification of the lesion unit in the heterogenous mixed condition is challenging for conventional approaches.

 A generalized label-free single molecule technique is required to address these limitations.
 The nanopore technique can be the most prominent technique aiming DNA sequencing and lesion nucleotide detecting.
-In the proof-of-concept experiment,5 a single-stranded DNA molecule is driven through α -haemolysin under an electric field.
+In the proof-of-concept experiment, a single-stranded DNA molecule is driven through $\alpha$ -hemolysin under an electric field.
 Transient ionic current is obtained to direct measure the polynucleotide length.
-More recently, the nanopore catalyzed by phi29 DNA polymerase is engineered allowing real time detection of numerous nucleotide additions.3 Nanopore is also engineered by site directed mutagenesis to slow down the DNA translocation owing to stronger non-covalent interaction allowing base identification.4 Nonetheless, none of these techniques achieved the detection of nucleotide lesion, owing to the mass contribution of alternated nucleotide base side chain is too small.
+More recently, the nanopore catalyzed by phi29 DNA polymerase is engineered allowing real time detection of numerous nucleotide additions.
+Nanopore is also engineered by site directed mutagenesis to slow down the DNA translocation owing to stronger non-covalent interaction allowing base identification.
+Nonetheless, none of these techniques achieved the lesion detection in a mixed condition, owing to the mass contribution of alternated nucleotide base side chain is too small.

-A more sensitive nanopore is required, for instance, MspA,5 ClyA,6 CsgG,7 Aerolysin,8 YaxAB complex,9 FraC,10 OmpG,11 Lysenin,12 CymA,13 FhuA,14 etc. Alternatively, careful design of nucleotide chain forming a hairpin structure or primer which could hook the segment inside the nanopore lumen.
-This approach allows the oxidative derivatives and even mispairing domain fall into the sensitive region to be detected.
-15-16 Among the above mentioned nanopores, aerolysin from Aeromonas hydrophila owes the smallest pore diameter, 1.1 nm 17 The Wild-Type (WT) Aerolysin could identify single base difference 8 and single methylated cytosine 18 at the end of a homonucleotide mixture solution.
-However, the detection of multiple lesion types in a heteronucleotide mixture unlabeled is still challenging.
+A more sensitive nanopore is required, for instance, MspA, ClyA, CsgG, Aerolysin, YaxAB complex, FraC, OmpG, Lysenin, CymA, FhuA, etc. Alternatively, careful design of nucleotide chain form a hairpin structure or primer which could hook the segment inside the nanopore lumen.
+This approach allows the oxidative derivatives and even mispairing domain fall into the sensitive region to be detected.15-16 Among the above mentioned nanopores, Aerolysin from Aeromonas hydrophila owes the smallest pore diameter, 1.1 nm The Wild-Type (WT) Aerolysin could identify single base difference and single methylated cytosine at the end of a homonucleotide mixture solution, nonetheless, the detection of multiple lesion types in a heteronucleotide mixture is still challenging.